quynguy/menstack_project_miniminder/README.md

 2. As a user, I want to be able to input meal details for a child, specifying the type and quantity.
 3. As a user, I want to be able to record diaper change information for a child, including time and details.
 4. As a user, I want to be able to log nap times for a child, indicating the duration and any special notes.
-5. As a user, I want to be able to enter updates and messages for parents, which will be sent via text.

 Read:
 1. As a user, I want to be able to view a comprehensive list of all children in the daycare, along with their meal, diaper change, and nap time histories.